 The quality of health care in the United States is second to none.
-In the last century, America has pioneered the frontiers of health care by mapping the human genome, eradicating polio, and the first lung transplant.
+In the last century, America has pioneered the frontiers of health care by mapping the human genome, eradicating polio, and performing the first lung transplant.

-Unfortunately, Obamacare has failed to accomplish such common-sense goals; in fact, it's made matters worse.
-Even leading Democrats on Capitol Hill are acknowledging that Obamacare is a "trainwreck".
 I have consistently supported efforts to replace Obamacare with health care policies that maintain quality, control costs, and preserve what people like about their coverage.

-Opening up insurance markets beyond state lines, finding bipartisan agreement on lawsuit abuse reform, and encouraging businesses and families to make informed decisions regarding their health care options are just a few of the bedrock principles we are fighting for in Washington.
+Opening up insurance markets beyond state lines, finding bipartisan agreement on lawsuit abuse reform and encouraging businesses and families to make informed decisions regarding their health care options are just a few of the bedrock principles we are fighting for in Washington.